wearefair/interview/react/README.md

-# React Take Home Excercise
+# React Take Home Exercise

-Create a an app to organize vehicles in React
+Create an app to organize vehicles in React

 The app should have the following functionality:
 * Car Listing